What is Rhinoplasty?

 - Ultrasonic rhinoplasty (or piezotome rhinoplasty): This is a new, innovative rhinoplasty technique using an ultrasound-emitting device: the piezotome.
 This gentler approach to rhinoplasty delivers natural results with less post-operative stress.
 Ultrasound rhinoplasty is indicated in certain situations, mainly for surgery on the back of the nose.

-It’s important to know that choosing a reputable surgeon from a renowned clinic minimizes the risk of complications.
-That’s why the surgeons at the Claris Clinic benefit from a wealth of experience, performing nearly 1,000 procedures every year.
-So they can best meet your needs.
+It is important to understand that choosing a reputable surgeon from a recognised clinic helps to minimise the risk of complications.
+The surgeons at Claris Clinic have extensive experience, performing nearly 1,000 procedures each year, allowing them to provide care tailored to your needs.

 As with any surgical procedure, rhinoplasty carries risks: